Deep Generative Model for Human Mobility Behavior: Methodology

 \method{} employs learnable embedding modules to map raw attributes and contexts to a shared embedding space (Figure~\ref{fig:overview}b).
-Learning comprehensive mobility embeddings enables \method{} to decouple and thoroughly explore the intricate structure of activity events.
-We utilize a DDPM~\citep{sohl_deep_2015, ho_denoising_2020} to transform latent embeddings into event sequences.
-This recent class of generative models has emerged as a particularly powerful scheme to learn complex, high-dimensional data distributions, thus capable of modeling the mechanisms that govern these events.
+Learning comprehensive mobility embeddings enables the model to encode the rich multi-attribute dependencies of activity events.
+We utilize a DDPM~\citep{sohl_deep_2015, ho_denoising_2020}, a powerful scheme for learning complex, high-dimensional distributions, to capture the structure of mobility event sequences.
 In a DDPM, the original sequence is gradually corrupted with tractable random noise, and an encoder-decoder network (in our case, a transformer~\citep{Vaswani_2017}) learns the reverse denoising process (Figure~\ref{fig:overview}c).
-Once trained, the (reverse) process can generate new, plausible sequences from pure Gaussian noise (Figure~\ref{fig:overview}d).
-Additionally, \method{} uses a transformer encoder network to derive features from the observed traveled sequence, acting as a guiding signal during the denoising process for generating event embeddings.
+Once trained, the (reverse) process can generate new, plausible sequences from Gaussian noise (Figure~\ref{fig:overview}d).
+Additionally, a transformer encoder derives features from the observed travel sequence, acting as a guiding signal during denoising for generating event embeddings.
 Finally, linear decoder heads extract the respective activity attributes from the predicted embeddings.
-Together, these attributes form the final output, namely a new, simulated sequence of activity events for an individual, sampled in a way that respects the observed transition and combination patterns of activity attributes.
+Together, these attributes form the final output, namely a new, simulated sequence of activity events for an individual, sampled in a way that respects observed transition and combination patterns across attributes.